Becoming a Pro

 Like so many of us, it’s easy to start with your job without looking at deeper questions.
 But culture-changing professionals should be able to connect who we are with the intrinsic value of our work in ways that excite us.

-After years of wandering through work, I was blessed to be guided through a clarifying vocational conversation.
-I came to understand my vocation as two-fold: I am both effective at and enjoy pointing others to stories beyond themselves; and threaded through most of my conversations is an urge to challenge others to action.
+After years of wandering through work, I was fortunate to be guided through a clarifying vocational conversation.
+I came to understand my vocation as two-fold: I am effective at and enjoy pointing others to stories beyond themselves; and threaded through most of my conversations is an urge to challenge others to action.

 My job?
 Chief Development Officer at Morris Animal Foundation (one of several jobs).